-- Satisfy the degree requirements as published in the applicable NPC catalog prior to the date of graduation on which the degree is to be awarded.
-All petitions for degree requirement waivers must be submitted and approved prior to the Application for Graduation deadline listed below. - 2.
-File an Application for Graduation by February 23, 2016 with the Records and Registration Office during the academic year in which the student expects to graduate.
-A student who is late in filing an Application for Graduation may participate in commencement the following year.
-Students who anticipate completing their degree requirements during the fall semester may apply for graduation by October 2, 2015, and have their degree posted on their transcript at the end of the fall semester.
-If a student completes requirements for a degree during the summer, he or she must apply for fall graduation; - 3.
+1. Satisfy the degree requirements as published in the applicable NPC catalog prior to the date of graduation on which the degree is to be awarded.
+All petitions for

+- 2. File an Application for Graduation with the Records and Registration Office by the deadline listed above; - 3.
 Be credited with not less than 64 applicable semester credits in the Records and Registration Office.
 No course numbered below the 100 level can be used to satisfy the requirements for any degree; - 4.
 Have a cumulative grade-point average of 2.0 or better in courses taken at NPC.
 No 'D' credit will be allowed in the AA, AAEC, AAEE, ABus, or AS degrees.
-For AAS

-- or AGS degrees, no more than nine units of 'D' credit will be allowed and only in unrestricted electives; - 5.
-Have no more than 12 credits of 'P' grade applied toward graduation credit for the AAS and AGS degree requirements (except in those program areas where 'P' is the grade most commonly employed).
+For AAS or AGS degrees, no more than nine units of 'D' credit will be allowed and only in unrestricted electives; - Have no more than 12 credits of 'P' grade applied toward graduation credit for the AAS and AGS degree requirements.
 No 'P' credit will be allowed in the AA, AAEC, AAEE, ABus, or AS degrees; - 6.
 Have a minimum of 16 semester credits in residence at NPC that apply toward the degree being pursued and meet the requirements for the applicable NPC catalog (see "Applicable Catalog" page 50 for additional details).
-Credits obtained by assessment may not be used toward the residency requirement; and - 7.
-Remove any indebtedness to the college prior to Application for Graduation deadline stated above.
+Credits obtained by assessment may not be used toward the residency requirement.